 One can find the white, edible root of this plant growing close to the surface at a right angle to the stem.
 Foragers should me mindful that digging and consuming this tasty, easily gathered trail-side nibble is lethal to the individual plant and should, therefore, resist the urge to dig, dig, dig.

 Indian Cucumber Root often grows near Starflower (Lysimachia borealis, pictured below).
-While the two plants have superficial similarities, one can easy tell them apart by looking closely.
+While the two plants have superficial similarities, one can easy tell them apart.
 The leaves of Starflower vary in size, have net-veins, and only occur in a single whorl.
 Starflower blossoms have roughly 7 (give or take a few) white petals.